Guidelines for Community LivingGuidelines for Community Living

 b.
 Bicycles are to be secured to racks outside the facility and may be confiscated if found secured to any other objects.
 A student may store a bicycle in his/her room, if his/her roommate provides permission first.
 If a bicycle is stored in the room, it may not block the path of egress from the room.

-Courtesy hours are in effect 24 hours a day, 7 days a week.
+- Courtesy hours are in effect 24 hours a day, 7 days a week.
 Students are expected to respect the rights of others by refraining from the production of loud volumes of noise (e.g. stereos playing out the windows, excessive noise from within a suite/room, slamming of doors, yelling or talking through windows etc.).
-Students are expected to comply with reasonable requests from other members of the community.
+Students are expected to comply with reasonable requests from other members of the community when asked to lower the volume.
 Residents may be asked to remove any items producing large amounts of noise such as stereos, musical instruments, etc.

 1) The Host assumes responsibility for their visitor, both behaviorally and financially, upon the visitor’s arrival at a residence hall.

-2) Visitors within or around a residential facility must abide by all Student Code of Conduct and Housing Guidelines for Community Living.
+2) Visitors within or around a residential facility must abide by the Housing Contract, all Student Code of Conduct, and Housing Guidelines for Community Living.

 3) Visitors must be escorted within the confines of the residence halls at all times.

-6) “Overnight Guests" are visitors who are present in the building during these hours:
+7) "Overnight Guests" are visitors who are present in the building between the hours of 3am and 8am

-9) No Overnight guest can stay within the residence hall for more than 3 consecutive nights, nor can a host have any guests staying 3 nights consecutively.
+9) No Overnight guest can stay within the residence hall for more than 3 consecutive nights, nor can a host have any visitor staying 3 nights consecutively.

-10) Hosts can have 8 nights to host an overnight guest each semester.
-Similarly, any guest can only stay in any residence hall space for a total of 8 nights a semester.
+10) Hosts can have 12 nights to host an overnight guest each semester.
+Similarly, any visitor can only stay in any residence hall space for a total of 12 nights a semester.

 11) Visitors or Overnight guests involved in an incident or policy violation may be asked to immediately leave the residence hall by Housing staff or University Police at any time, and may lose visitation privileges completely.